sagemath/trac_to_gh/Issue 7292.md

 ```
 Assignee: @rlmill

-With the functions from #6680, functions returning a maximal number of Vertex/Edge disjoint st-path should be defined.
+With the flow function from #7592, functions returning a maximal number of Vertex/Edge disjoint st-path should be defined.
 The will obviously use the flow functions, but in many applications the user is just interested in these paths, and so there should be an easy way to find them in Sage.

 Issue created by migration from https://trac.sagemath.org/ticket/7292